soniabrami/toddmotto.github.io/_posts/2015-12-14-directive-to-directive-communication-with-require.md

 For this `tabs` Directive, we're going to use transclusion to pass each `tab` through and manage each `tab` individually.

-Inside the `tabs` Controller, we're going to need to add a function to add a new tab, so that our tabs are dynamically added to the parent/host Directive:
+Inside the `tabs` Controller, we'll need a function to add a new tab, so that our tabs are dynamically added to the parent/host Directive:

 {% highlight javascript %}
 function tabs() {